-MCD is a standard dashboard mounted graphic device that displays and records operational data transmitted by the Detroit Diesel Electronic Controls (DDEC) and other electronically controlled components on the SAE J1708/1587 diagnostic data link.
+MCD is a standard dashboard mounted graphic device that displays and records operational data transmitted by the Detroit Diesel Electronic Controls (DDEC) antilock braking system and other electronically controlled components on the SAE J1708/1587 diagnostic data link.

 The many functions of the MCD include vehicle operating status for the driver and diagnostics for the technician.